jmrplens/A-Lab/README.md

 # A|Lab
 Matlab-based software for measuring acoustic parameters and experiments. (**A**coustic **Lab**oratory).

 This software is made up of different types of measurement (impedance tube, anechoic chamber, general, etc.) and expansion modules for different specific projects.
+The software is under development and will be adding more measures.

-The software has been made with the collaboration of the Escuela Politècnica Superior de Gandia of the Universitat Politècnica de València, mainly giving access to equipment and instrumentation.
+The software has been made with the collaboration of the Escuela Politècnica Superior de Gandia (Universitat Politècnica de València), mainly giving access to equipment and instrumentation.

 <!-- MarkdownTOC autolink="true" autoanchor="true" -->